colebryant/markov-recognition/README.md

 # markov-recognition
 Speaker recognition system utilizing Markov models (as well as a custom hash table).
-Final assignment for Python Programming course at UChicago.
+Final project for Python Programming course at UChicago.
 * This program utilizes Markov models to determine which of two given speakers is more likely to have spoken the unknown text.

 To run: